 This course includes the study of trigonometry, analysis of functions with graphing including linear, absolute value, rational, irrational, quadratic and higher powers, log, an introduction to vectors, polar, and parametric functions and graphing.
 The course concludes with an introduction to calculus covering limits, continuity and basic derivatives.

 Grade: 11, 12

-Prerequisite: B- or better in each semester of Honors Algebra II or A in both semesters of Algebra II.
+Prerequisite: B or better in each semester of Honors Algebra II or A in each semester of Algebra II.

 In the first semester, this course provides a comprehensive study of trigonometry, including circle trigonometry, triangle trigonometry, trigonometric identities and formulas, graphing trigonometric functions, inverse trigonometric functions, solving trigonometric equations, polar coordinates, and two and three dimensional vectors.
 It also covers parametric equations, rotation of conic sections, and polar equations in parametric form.
 In the second semester, concepts covered on the AP Calculus AB test will be introduced: the concept of limits, continuity of functions, differentiation and applications of derivatives, such as maximum and minimum problems as well as distance, velocity, and acceleration will be covered.
 Because of the difficulty in concepts, and the amount of time needed for study, this course is recommended only for VERY STRONG students in math.

 Prerequisite: C or better in each semester of Honors Precalculus or B- or better in each semester of Precalculus